Richard wakefield primary image 21

 Y6 blog

-To celebrate Safer Internet Day on the 8th February, 2022 we provided lots of activities to spark a conversation about exploring respect and relationships online.
+To celebrate Safer Internet Day, we provided lots of activities to spark a conversation about exploring respect and relationships online.
 Our aim was to inspire our children to create a better internet for the future!
 Look at the wonderful work that was produced...

 Screenshot 2022 03 20 at 16.33.13Screenshot 2022 03 20 at 16.34.28